jhemeel/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ##  a script that creates an alias

 # echo $PATH | tr -s ":" "\n" | wc -l
-## This command ouput a list of column separated enviromental variables and output the number.
+## This command ouput a list of column separated enviromental variables and output the number
+# printenv | less
+## Acomand that print the enviromental variables.